JD

 BirdingCooking

-My father runs Dewar Guitars, a luthier shop in Massachusetts.
-I help with the social media side of things, which is a good reminder that craft and distribution are different skills.
+My father runs Dewar Guitars, a small luthier shop in Massachusetts.
+I help with the website and social channels.

 How I Think